 In line with Mother Teresa’s quote, anyone can do acts of service, however small or great.
 And what seems small to us could be great to another person.
 You could surprise someone for their birthday, contribute to your favorite humanitarian project, spend an hour or two a week volunteering with the elderly or teaching your language to immigrants.
 Or just being available to people who need you in the whatever situation comes up can make a big difference to them.

 Smiling is effortless (almost).
 It is said that frowning actually takes more effort than smiling!
 So simply smiling, even if it’s artificial, can make you happier and spread good feelings in your social circle.
 Sometimes we feel that an artificial smile may not be authentic.
 However, smiling can actually create feelings of happiness within and in your surroundings.
 In studies, people that were told to smile actually reported feeling happier.
-Similarly, people who made faces of anger, sadness and fear actually produced those same physical reactions.
-So I invite you to show the world your beautiful smile and make yours and someone else’s day simply great!
+Similarly, people who made faces of anger, sadness, and fear actually produced those same physical reactions.
+Show the world your beautiful smile and make yours and someone else’s day simply great!